Table of Contents

 OneDesk utilizes AI to streamline IT workflows:

-• AI Triage: Analyzes incoming ticket sentiment and content to suggest categories.
+AI Copilot: Analyzes incoming ticket to suggest replies and articles.

 7. OneDesk vs Others